stellatezz/e-commerce-web-frontend/README.md

 # Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is written for IERG4120 assignment

 ## Available Scripts